251027-Java/OsiO/BashNotes.md

 relative path = file path starting with . that defines the relation to the current working directory
 .. = used with relative path to denote the parent directory (./..)

+## Git Notes
+git add <filename> add a file and its changed to staging git commit = create a saved state
+-m (message) = add professional commit message git status = display the status of repository to terminal git add <filename> = adds a file and its changes to staging git init = initialize a new local repository git log = display the history of commits to the terminal